100 Notable alumni of

 -

 Stephen Klineberg is a demographics expert and sociologist in Houston, Texas.
-As a professor at Rice University, Klineberg and his students began conducting an annual survey in 1982, now called the Kinder Institute Houston Area Survey, that tracks the area's demographics and attitudes.
+As a former professor at Rice University, Klineberg and his students began conducting an annual survey in 1982, now called the Kinder Houston Area Survey, that tracks the area's demographics and attitudes.
 Klineberg is also the founding director of the Kinder Institute for Urban Research, a think tank affiliated with Rice University that focuses on urban issues and challenges facing Houston, the Sun Belt and other major metro areas.
 Klineberg founded the institute in 2010 with a $15 million gift from philanthropists Richard and Nancy Kinder.

 -